qDNA-yonsei/QSVDD/README.md

 MNIST, Fashion MNIST, and credit card transaction datasets are supported.

-It includes noiseless and noisy simulation that take into account of noise information observed from IBM_torino.
+It includes noiseless and noisy simulation that take into account of noise information observed from IBM_torino (133-qubit device).